-- The nearly 100 meter high spire and the 12 apostles that crown it have a large number of crack and cracks that need an immediate restoration,
+- the nearly 100 meter high Spire and the 12 Apostles that Crown it have a large number of cracks and cracks that need an immediate restoration,

 Notre-Dame de Paris Cathedral – patronage